facebook

 • practice problem sets with built-in cumulative review

-Are the IM Certified curricula core programs or supplemental?
+Are the IM Certified curricula core programs or supplemental materials?

-Our materials are designed for full-course use as a core program to support an aligned, coherent progression within and across grades.
+Our materials are designed to be used as a core program to support an aligned, coherent progression within and across grades.

-What kinds of extra supports are available with IM curricula?
+What extra supports are available with IM curricula?

 • All lessons include built-in supports for English learners and students with disabilities.